Updated: Jan 20, 2021

-Synergy Biologics' Pro D3 Vegan Vitamin D3 has been chosen for the clinical trials on the effects of Vitamin D supplementation to Reduce Risk and Severity of COVID-19 and Other Acute Respiratory Infections (CORONAVIT).
+Synergy Biologics' Pro D3 Vegan Vitamin D3 products have been chosen for the clinical trials on the effects of Vitamin D supplementation to Reduce Risk and Severity of COVID-19 and Other Acute Respiratory Infections (CORONAVIT).

 CORONAVIT, conducted by Queen Mary University of London, will run for six months and involve more than 5000 people to find out whether a 'test-and-treat' approach to correct people's Vitamin D deficiency during winter will reduce risk and/or severity of COVID-19 and other acute respiratory infections.

-Synergy Biologics' Pro D3 Vegan has been chosen for the study because of the trust and longevity in the Pro D3 brand and suitability for those who require specific dietary requirements and follow strict religious beliefs.
-Pro D3 Vegan follows Synergy Biologics high quality standards with each batch quantified and microbiologically tested before market release with its own certificate of analysis.
+Synergy Biologics' Pro D3 Vegan has been chosen for the study because of the trust and longevity in the Pro D3 brand and suitability for those who require specific dietary requirements, (vegan, vegetarian, kosher) and follow strict religious beliefs (halal, kosher, cruelty-free).
+Pro D3 Vegan follows Synergy Biologics high quality standards with every batch quantified and microbiologically tested before market release with its own certificate of analysis.

 Lead researched Professor Adrian Martineau from Queen Mary University of London said: "There is mounting evidence that Vitamin D might reduce the risk of respiratory infections, with some recent studies suggesting that people with lower Vitamin D levels may be more susceptible to Coronavirus.